wang-q/App-Egaz/README.md

           commands: list the application's commands
               help: display a command's help screen

+         blastlink: link sequences by blastn
+        blastmatch: matched positions by blastn in genome sequences
             blastn: blastn wrapper between two fasta files
         exactmatch: exact matched positions in genome sequences
            formats: formats of files use in this project